 The authors acknowledge support from the US National Science Foundation (EAR-1523909 to JGC); and the University of Washington including the Royalty Research Fund, Department of Earth & Space Sciences, and UW Reality Lab.
 We thank our students for playing the game and sharing their impressions.
 We thank Mary Beth Gray and Arlo Weil for research collaboration that led to the development of the Whaleback model, and Andrew Wang for contributions to an earlier version of the Whaleback game.
-We acknowledge Reading Anthracite Company for permission to photograph Bear Valley Strip Mine.
-The manuscript was improved by thoughtful comments from two anonymous referees and editor Steven Whitmeyer.
+We acknowledge Reading Anthracite for permission to photograph Bear Valley Strip Mine.